 ST79: the best budget racer in the game

 The ST79 costs 600,000 Fons at the Novus Dealership in Bridge Crossings and punches well above its price point.
 It handles well, drifts easily, and hits a max speed of 155.
-According to the Game8 walkthrough team, it clears every racing mission currently available in the game.
+Testing confirms it clears every racing mission currently available in the game.
 If you recognize the silhouette from a certain Japanese tofu delivery car, that aesthetic bonus is just extra.

 The ST79 is the vehicle most players should target as their first serious purchase.
 The M1000 costs 350,000 Fons and has a max speed of 146, but its twitchy handling makes it harder to control than the ST79.
 Saving the extra 250,000 Fons for the ST79 is worth it.